SummaryRead the full fact sheet

 - people who provide essential community services

-- anyone visiting parts of the world where influenza is circulating, especially if travelling in a group.
+- anyone visiting parts of the world where the flu is circulating, especially if travelling in a group.

-The flu viruses change every year because the influenza virus has a unique ability to change its surface structure.
-This means that even if you had influenza or an immunisation one year, your body’s immune system might be unable to fight the changed version of the virus that will be circulating the following year.
+Flu viruses change every year because the flu virus has a unique ability to change its surface structure.
+This means that even if you had the flu or an immunisation one year, your body’s immune system might be unable to fight the changed version of the virus that will be circulating the following year.

-Each year, a new vaccine is developed (usually called the seasonal vaccine) and is available for those who wish to be immunised.
-The seasonal flu vaccine includes protection against four strains of influenza.
+Each year, a new vaccine is developed (usually called the seasonal flu vaccine) and is available for those who wish to be immunised.
+The seasonal flu vaccine includes protection against four strains of influenza viruses.

-The flu vaccine cannot give you influenza because it does not contain live virus.
-Some people may still contract the flu because the vaccine may not always protect against all strains of the flu virus circulating in the community.
+The flu vaccine cannot give you the flu because it does not contain live virus.
+Some people may still contract the flu because the vaccine may not always protect against all strains of the influenza virus circulating in the community.

 Flu vaccines for different ages

-Age restrictions apply to all influenza vaccine brands.
+Age restrictions apply to all flu vaccine brands.
 There are formulations for people under 65 years and a formulation for people 65 years and older.

 Check with your immunisation provider that the right formulation is used for your age or someone in your care.

-Influenza vaccination of pregnant women also protects infants against influenza for the first 6 months after birth due to transplacental transfer of antibodies from the vaccinated woman to the unborn baby.
+Flu vaccination of pregnant women also protects infants against the flu for the first 6 months after birth due to transplacental transfer of antibodies from the vaccinated woman to the unborn baby.

-People who need more than one flu (influenza) vaccine a year
+Some people may need more than one flu vaccine each year

-There are some people who are recommended to have a second dose of the influenza vaccine within the space of one year.
+There are some people who are recommended to have a second dose of the flu vaccine within the space of one year.

-- Children less than 9 years receiving their influenza vaccine for the first time require 2 doses 4 weeks apart for an adequate immune response.
+- Children less than 9 years receiving their flu vaccine for the first time require 2 doses 4 weeks apart for an adequate immune response.

-- People who have had a haematopoietic stem cell transplant or solid organ transplant and are receiving influenza vaccine for the first time after transplant.
+- People who have had a haematopoietic stem cell transplant or solid organ transplant and are receiving the flu vaccine for the first time after transplant.

-- Overseas travellers, who may benefit from a second dose of this season’s influenza vaccine if going to the northern hemisphere winter and receiving the northern hemisphere formulation there is not feasible.
+- Overseas travellers, who may benefit from a second dose of this season’s flu vaccine if going to the northern hemisphere winter and receiving the northern hemisphere formulation there is not feasible.

-Please check with your GP to find out whether you fall into one of these categories.
+Please check with your GP, pharmacist, or other immunisation provider to find out whether you fall into one of these categories.

 - are unwell (have a temperature over 38.5°C)